Oona O'Neill: Marriage to Chaplin (1943–1977)

 While living in Switzerland, the Chaplins added four more children to their family: Eugene Anthony (b.
 August 1953), Jane Cecil (b.
 May 1957), Annette Emily (b.
 December 1959), and Christopher James (b.
 July 1962).
 When Chaplin's health gradually started to fail in the late 1960s, he became increasingly dependent on Oona's support.
-He died of a stroke at age 88 on 25 December 1977, and was buried two days later.
+He died of a stroke at the age of 88 on 25 December 1977, and was buried two days later.

 In March 1978, O'Neill became the victim of an extortion plot.
 Chaplin's coffin was stolen from his grave by two unemployed mechanics, Roman Wardas and Gantcho Ganev, who unsuccessfully demanded a ransom from O'Neill in exchange for the body.
 The pair were caught in a large police operation two months later, and Chaplin's unopened coffin was reinterred, having been found buried in a field in the nearby village of Noville.